IET-ielektron/Python-Assignments/keerthi_kumar_assignment/1st question/readme.txt

 STEPS:
 1. validate the string first
+ if valid:
-2. convert the String to JSON
+   2. convert the String to JSON output